evansagge/dystio/README.md

 ### chef

-The `chef` supervisor allows you to initiate a `chef-client` run when watched values change in a key-value store.
+The `chef` supervisor allows you to initiate a `chef-client` run when watched values change in a provider.

 ```ruby
 supervisor :chef do